 Indeed, you may still sit in the camp where cost is the bottom line.
 If so, that’s fine.
 As your business grows, the need for an enterprise level system to manage your strategy increases.

 And, if at present, your data is poorly managed and inaccessible, even with errors limited to the smallest of statistical risks, alarm bells should be ringing.
 Price will be important, so do take the time to understand how much your strategy software may cost.

-Excel strategic planning, tracking and performance management templates
+Excel templates for strategic planning, project portfolio execution and metrics management